+- 1. A Copy of any and all state licenses held. - 2.
+Bonding

+a) For work over \$200,000.00, a letter from the contractor's Surety Company showing the name of the company who will provide bonding and the amount, single and aggregate, they will provide bonding for (See LCS Board Policy 6334 for bonding amounts and ratings.)

+b) For work under \$200,000.00, a signed letter on company letterhead indicating that the company will not be performing work in excess of that amount.

-- 1. Copy of any and all state licenses held. - 2.
-In order to work on projects estimated at \$200,000 or more, a letter from the contractor's surety company stating the name (and address) of the contractor's bonding company and the amount, single and aggregate, of bonding coverage.
-(See LCS Board Policy 6334 for bonding amounts and ratings.) - 3.
-Company profile, using the AIA 305A document or an alternate format of the contractor's choice. - 4.
-Sworn Statement of Public Entity Crimes. - 5.
-List of projects the contractor has completed during the past five years.
-If list is extremely long, an abbreviated list of representative projects may be submitted. - 6.
-Statement explaining any litigation or claims against contractor during the past five years.
-If there has been none, the statement should so indicate. - 7.
-Insurance Certificate(s) showing contractor's liability, automobile and worker's comp coverage.
+- 3. A company profile, (you may use the AIA 305A document or any similar format).Please include a contact name, email address and phone number. - 4.
+A completed signed and notarized Sworn Statement of Public Entity Crimes.
+Please remember to mark your selection on item number 6.
+This form is available on our webpage; www.leonschools.net/Page/4815 under resources. - 5.
+A list of projects the contractor has completed during the past five (5) years.
+If the list is extremely long, an abbreviated list of representative projects may be submitted. - 6.
+Litigation or claims against your company:a) A statement identifying any litigation or claims your company in the past five years.b) If there has been nolitigation or claims against your company in the past five years you must provide a statement indicating that. - 7.
+Current Insurance Certificate(s) indicating contractor's liability, automobile and worker's compensation coverage.
 (See School Board Policy 6334 for limits.) - 8.
 Signed and notarized statement declaring that everything submitted is true and correct.